Billing Logic¶

 -

-Enabling monitors, SLO, etc., for periodic detection tasks, where monitor anomaly detection, interval detection, outlier detection, and log detection each count as 5 task triggers per detection, while other detection types count as 1 trigger.
-Additionally, if the detection interval exceeds 15 minutes, any excess is charged at 1 trigger for every additional 15 minutes;
+Enable monitors, SLOs and other scheduled detection tasks.
+Among them, monitor mutation detection, range detection, outlier detection, log detection each count as 5 task invocations per detection, while other detection types count as 1 task invocation per detection.
+Meanwhile, if the detection interval exceeds 15 minutes, the excess part is stacked as 1 additional task invocation every 15 minutes;

 -

-Intelligent monitoring: Host, log, application intelligent detection counts as 10 triggers per execution; user access intelligent detection counts as 100 triggers per execution.
+Intelligent monitoring: Host, log, application intelligent detection counts as 10 task invocations per execution; user access intelligent detection counts as 100 task invocations per execution.

-- Normal scenario example: Executing one mutation detection counts as 5 task triggers.
+- Normal case calculation example: Assume executing one [mutation detection], then it counts as 5 task invocations.

-- Exceeding detection interval example: If the detection interval is 30 minutes, exceeding parts are added incrementally every 15 minutes.
-For instance, executing one outlier detection counts as 6 task triggers.
+- Exceeding detection interval calculation example: If the detection interval is 30 minutes, then the excess part adds 1 every 15 minutes.
+For instance, executing one [outlier detection] counts as 6 task invocations.

-- Multiple detections and exceeding detection interval example: Executing two interval detections with a combined detection interval of 60 minutes counts as 13 triggers (2 detections * 5 + 3 extra intervals).
+- Detection type counting multiple times and exceeding detection interval calculation example: Executing two [range detections] with a stacked detection interval of 60 minutes counts as 13 task invocations (2 detections * 5 + 3 exceeding detection intervals).

-- Each DataKit/OpenAPI query counts as 1 task trigger;
+- Each DataKit/OpenAPI query counts as 1 task invocation;

-- Each metric generation query counts as 1 task trigger;
+- Generating metrics each query counts as 1 task invocation;

-- Each advanced function query provided by Func center counts as 1 task trigger.
+- Choosing advanced functions provided by Func Center counts as 1 task invocation per query.

 Billing Item Statistics

-The number of new task triggers added within an hour is counted hourly.
+Hourly interval statistics for the number of new task invocations added within an hour.

 SMS¶